marc-aurele-besner/hardhat-awesome-cli/README.md

     - Offer to create test scripts
     - Offer to create Foundry/Forge test contracts
 - Tool to log all contracts deploy on each chain (1 unique contractName/chain + full log) and retrieve them (not tested yet)
-    - hre.addressBook.{ saveContract, retrieveContract }
+    - hre.addressBook.{ saveContract, retrieveContract, retrieveOZAdminProxyContract }
 - Flatten your contracts (All contracts, or specific contracts) save in contractsFlatten/
 - Write some test on the package using mocha
 </details>